danhans42/psx232h/README.md

 CUPL source and the JED for programming is in the ATF22V10C folder.
 To build the CUPL into a JED you will need to use WinCUPL.

+Also, you will need a way to program the EEPROM of your FT232h - I use FT_Prog for ease, it is Windows only unfortunately.
+You will need to set your Channel A to CPU FIFO and esnure its setup as VCP (not D2XX).

 Schematic
 ![enter image description here](https://github.com/danhans42/psx232h/blob/main/hardware/psx232h_schem.png?raw=true)